ong-bitcoin-argentina/DIDI-SSI-Mobile/src/README.md

 ## APK Deployment
 Steps to follow for generate an release version of APK
 ### Prerequisites:
-1. Download from google drive folder with environment files, the following files: `.env.production`, `.env.staging`, `gradle.properties` and `didi-key.keystore`.
+1. Download from google drive folder with environment files, the following files: `.env.alpha`, `.env.staging`, `gradle.properties` and `didi-key.keystore`.
 Ask for access to folder with these .env already generated, this serves for development too.
-2. Put `.env.production` and `.env.staging` in `./src`.
+2. Put `.env.alpha` and `.env.staging` in `./src`.
-3. Put `didi-key.keystore` in `/src/android/app`.
+3. Put `didi.keystore` in `/src/android/app`.
 It can be regenerated if you want, just remember to change the corresponding values in `gradle.properties`.
 3. Put `gradle.properties` in `/src/android`.

 ### Generating APK
 #### A. Production
-Change VERSIONCODE (add 1, for example from 4 to 5) in `.env.production` and:
+Change VERSIONCODE (add 1, for example from 4 to 5) in `.env.alpha` and:

 Run `npm run build` in `/src` for build and create apk for production.